Orlando Traffic Attorneys Handling Reckless Driving Charges

 Police officers can be quick to decide that the driving they saw was “reckless.”
 But was the speeding really reckless, or was it just speeding?
 And does the fact that another driver needed to swerve out of your way really mean that you were willfully endangering that driver’s safety?

 One tactic in fighting reckless driving charges is interviewing witnesses.
 Witnesses can often provide testimony that counters police officers’ impressions that driving was reckless.
-For a no-charge consultation with an experienced attorney regarding the defense of reckless driving charges, contact our Orlando or New Smyrna Beach office.
+For a no-charge consultation with an experienced attorney regarding the defense of reckless driving charges, contact our Orlando reckless driving defense attorneys.